durandaltheta/cpp_template_workshop/lesson_1_basic_templates_part_1.md

 $
 ```

 The order that template specializations are written can be quite in important for selecting the proper case.
-This is a whole topic in and of itself, but it should be noted that the compiler likes to take the *first* valid template it can use when it needs one, so you need to keep in mind your ordering so that you can ensure the proper template is selected.
+This is a whole topic in and of itself, but it should be noted that the compiler likes to take the *most specialized* valid template it can use when it needs one (the template which can be used in the smallest subset of usecases).

 ## Default Type Assignment
 One final point is that templates types can have default values.
 This is often then case when a library template code supports a primary way of doing something in a template, but leaves the door open for custom overrides.
-When using a default type assignment the user does not have to specify the type in `<`/`>` brackets.
+When using a default type assignment the user does not have to specify the type in `<`/`>` brackets if a type is assigned via `=`.
 Such is the case with `std::vector`, whose template class declaration is as follows:
 ```
 template<
  class T,